UBC-MOAD/Reshapr/docs/subcommands/info.rst

 :command:`info cluster`
 =======================

-:command:`reshaper info` followed by one of the dask cluster configurations shown in the basic information list will show you the cluster settings.
+:command:`pixi runm reshaper info` followed by one of the dask cluster configurations shown in the basic information list will show you the cluster settings.

 Please see :ref:`ReshaprDaskClusterYAMLFile` for details about cluster configs.